Caring for someone with cancer

 Support for LGBTQI+ carers

-Lesbian, gay, bisexual, trans/transgender, intersex, queer and other sexuality, gender, and bodily diverse people may face specific challenges as carers.
-You may worry about health professionals or the person’s family or friends accepting you, or wonder if the support services you access are LGBTQI+ friendly.
+You may worry about health professionals or the person’s family or friends accepting you, or wonder if support services are LGBTQI+ friendly.

 Changes in sexuality and intimacy